Email Design Ideas for Thanksgiving Day Newsletters

 It can be anything.
-You can decorate entire thanksgiving newsletter templates, or just headers and footers.
+You can decorate entire Thanksgiving newsletter templates, or just headers and footers.
 It normally depends on the email style.
-But it’s really important to set and keep the holiday spirit.
+But it’s really important to set and keep the holiday mood.

-Quorum just changed its logo, the rest of their email was pretty usual, with no other decorations.
+Quorum only changed its logo, the rest of their email was pretty usual, with no other decorations.

 Whatever we say, a child that lives in each of us craves new experiences and loves games, especially on holidays.
 So why not give subscribers this opportunity?
-Statics is in the past, movement rules everything today: add Gif-animations, videos, interactive elements in emails.
-But remember that emails should not be overloaded.
+Static design is still good enough, but why not give it a try to videos, interactive elements, or even gamification in emails?

-In order to prevent photosensitive epilepsy seizures among your recipients, please avoid GIFs with 3 and more flashes per second.
+As an alternative to interactivity, you may add Gif-animations.
+In order to prevent photosensitive epilepsy seizures among your recipients, please avoid GIFs with 3 or more flashes per second.

-And it is also important to place only 1 GIF per screen.
-Two moving elements can cause these seizures.
+And it is also important to put only 1 GIF per screen (scroll).
+Two moving elements can cause the aforementioned seizures.
 Please refer to this blog page for more recommendations on GIFs.

 Since there is only one day of difference between Thanksgiving and Black Friday, it will be a good idea to combine these two events in one email.
 Congratulate your valued recipients on the holiday and announce crazy sales.
 This will only improve your subscribers’ festive mood!